Writing with a physical disability: Does Lightkey level the playing field?

 In terms of spelling and grammar, we currently showcase Lightkey, the artificial intelligence-based software that will help a student who struggles with writing to be more accurate with spelling and grammar, as well as save time.
 This is great for students who experience challenges related to depression, dyslexia, ADHD/ADD, and Autism but what about physical disability?

-Watch the video below to watch James demonstrate how Lightkey works:
+Watch the video to see James demonstrate how Lightkey works.

 Lightkey and physical disability.